eburakova/protein_heterogeneity_ssnmr/Heterogeneity/Readme.md

 ## Setup

-* Make sure that Python is installed and is in `$PATH`
+* Make sure that Python is installed and is in `$PATH`.
 * Download PACSY database at http://pine.nmrfam.wisc.edu/download_packages.html.
 It is mostly required for plots and for the detailed analysis but is not strictly necessary for the "TALOS approach".
+* Have your processed 4D hCBCANH at hand.

 For `Windows`: